Dynamic System Updates (DSU) is a system feature introduced in Android 10 that does the following:

-After DSU installs the GSI, a DSU menu appears inside the system notification drawer, as shown in the following image:
+After DSU installs the GSI, a DSU menu appears as a persistent notification inside the system notification drawer (see figure 1).

 At this point, you can do one of the following:

-- Boot into the GSI by clicking RESTART
+- Boot into the GSI by tapping Restart.

-- Clean up the GSI by clicking DISCARD
+- Clean up the GSI by tapping Discard.

 Switch back to the device's original system image

-After you are done with the GSI for your application validation, you can perform a code reboot to boot the system back into its original OS.
+After you are done testing your app using the GSI, you can perform a cold reboot to boot the system back into its original system image.

 adb shell gsi_tool enable